-Joseph Ponce is the Office Manager for the University Writing Program.
+Joe Ponce is the Office Manager for the University Writing Program.
 The responsibilities of the Office Manager include:

-- Coordinate hiring of new faculty and Writing Center staff, including organizing interviews, arranging travel, processing background checks, submitting new hire paperwork, fielding new hire questions. - Manage payroll for all faculty; support the WC Director in approving WC staff time cards. - Set up payments/order supplies for faculty and student grants. - Support Executive Director in budget management, including gainshare funds.
-Monitor and communicate budget issues and provide monthly budget reports. - Administer all event logistics, including room rentals, catering, a/v, supply ordering, stipend & honoraria processing, etc. - Order supplies for upstairs and downstairs offices. - Complete monthly expense reports for office purchasing card and Director purchasing card. - Process reimbursements for faculty or aid in the process. - Provide administrative support for the Executive Director of the University Writing Program, Director of the University Writing Center, and Writing Program professors and adjunct faculty. - Respond to general inquiries and provide basic information about the Writing Program. - Coordinate research studies, including maintaining all study records and communicating with subjects and researchers. - Assist with technology issues for faculty and Writing Center consultants. - Enter schedule descriptions each quarter. - Administer employee HR paperwork, records, evaluations, leaves of absences. - Answer questions about DU benefits and HR processes, and directing in-depth questions to the appropriate HR staff member.
+- Provide logistical support for hiring new faculty and Writing Center staff, including facilitating search processes, arranging travel, keeping records, and facilitating entry to the campus (offices, IDs, computers, payroll, directories, and so on). - Manage payroll for all faculty; support the WC Director in approving WC staff time cards. - Set up payments/order supplies for faculty and student grants. - Support Executive Director in budget management, including gainshare funds.
+Monitor and communicate budget issues and provide monthly budget reports. - Administer all event logistics, including room rentals, catering, a/v, supply ordering, stipend & honoraria processing, etc. - Order supplies for upstairs and downstairs offices. - Complete monthly expense reports for office purchasing card and Director purchasing card. - Process reimbursements for faculty or aid in the process. - Provide administrative support for the Executive Director of the University Writing Program, Director of the University Writing Center, and Writing Program professors and adjunct faculty. - Respond to general inquiries and provide basic information about the Writing Program. - Coordinate research studies, including maintaining all study records and communicating with subjects and researchers. - Assist with technology issues for faculty and Writing Center consultants. - Enter schedule descriptions each quarter. - Administer employee HR paperwork, records, evaluations, leaves of absences. - Answer questions about DU benefits and HR processes, and directing in-depth questions to the appropriate HR staff member. - Maintain and update program website.

-- Maintain and update program website. - Organize Advanced Seminar (ASEM) logistics, including submitting new ASEM course proposals via Courseleaf, processing stipends for ASEM faculty, communicating with faculty and department chairs about ASEM course status, and updating proposal forms.
+• Organize Advanced Seminar (ASEM) logistics, including submitting new ASEM course proposals via Courseleaf, processing stipends for ASEM faculty, communicating with faculty and department chairs about ASEM course status, and updating proposal forms.